-As an agent for The Department of Highway Safety, Division of Motor Vehicles, the Tax Collector is responsible for issuance of automobile license plates/decals, mobile home decals, disabled person parking permits, vessel decals, and title applications where applicable.
-The Tax Collector is responsible for maintenance of records, reporting sales, accounting for inventory, and dispersing monies collected in a timely manner, to the Division of Motor Vehicles.
+As an agent for The Florida Department of Highway Safety and Motor Vehicles , the Tax Collector is responsible for issuance of automobile license plates/decals, mobile home decals, disabled person parking permits, vessel decals, and title applications where applicable.
+The Tax Collector is responsible for maintenance of records, reporting sales, accounting for inventory, and dispersing monies collected in a timely manner to the Division of Motor Vehicles.

 8. SALES TAX

-Sales tax is required, by Florida Statute, at 6% of the purchase price, less trade-in, on vehicle purchases.
-As an agent for The Florida Department of Revenue, the Tax Collector is responsible for the collection, and disbursement of this tax, along with a 1.5% surtax, imposed on Osceola County residents.
-The surtax is 1.5% on the first $5,000 of the vehicle purchase price.
+Sales tax is required, by Florida Statute at 6% of the purchase price, less trade-in value, on vehicle purchases.
+As an agent for the Florida Department of Revenue, the Tax Collector is responsible for the collection and disbursement of this tax, along with a 1.5% surtax imposed on Osceola County residents. the surtax is 1.5% on the first $5,000 of the vehicle purchase price.